Daily living in a nursing home

 Pets

-While most homes do not allow residents to have their personal pets, a lot now have ‘live-in’ animals such as cats, rabbits, dogs and birds.
+While most homes do not allow residents to have their personal pets, many now have ‘live-in’ animals such as cats, rabbits, dogs and birds.

-Many nursing homes also arrange for a variety of animals to visit – something which staff and residents enjoy alike!
+Many nursing homes also arrange for a variety of animals to visit – something that staff and residents enjoy alike!

 Family and friends